pedroac/nonce4php/README.md

 $htmlField = new HtmlNonceField($form);
 ```

-2) Check if it was submitted a valid token and handle it:
+2) Check if a valid token was submitted:
 ```php
 if ($form->wasSubmittedValid()) {
   // handle success
 }
 ```

-3) Check if it was submitted an invalid token and handle it:
+3) Check if an invalid token was submitted:
 ```php
 if ($form->wasSubmittedInvalid()) {
   // handle failure